Understanding White Box Testing with a Simple Example

-- 100 % statement coverage does not guarantee 100% branch coverage
+- But 100 % statement coverage does not guarantee 100% branch coverage.

-As said earlier, Path coverage is used to test the complex code snippets, which basically involves loop statements or combination of loops and decision statements.
+As said earlier, Path coverage is used to test the complex code snippets, which basically involve loop statements or combination of loops and decision statements.

 Now to ensure maximum coverage, we would require 4 test cases.

-Simply – there are 2 decision statements, so for each decision statement we would need to branches to test.
-One for true and other for false condition.
-So for 2 decision statements, we would require 2 test cases to test the true side and 2 test cases to test the false side, which makes total of 4 test cases.
+How?
+Simply – there are 2 decision statements, so for each decision statement, we would need two branches to test.
+One for true and the other for the false condition.
+So for 2 decision statements, we would require 2 test cases to test the true side and 2 test cases to test the false side, which makes a total of 4 test cases.

-To simplify this lets consider below flowchart of the pseudo code we have:
+To simplify these let’s consider below flowchart of the pseudo code we have: